How to train your dog not to jump up

 Don’t worry – this is part of the learning process.
 It can be frustrating but persevere and remain consistent with the training.
 Over time your dog will learn that there is just no point jumping up any longer.
 Instead, they start to learn the new, better and safer ways to behave.

-If you’re consistent your dog will quickly learn what works to get your attention and what doesn’t.
+If you’re consistent, your dog will quickly learn what works to get your attention and what doesn’t.
 Without consistency your dog may get confused and try everything to see what behaviour works best.
-Make sure all your family and friends are on board with training and coach any visitors who may interact with your dog before they arrive.
+Make sure all your family and friends are on board with training.
+Coach any visitors who may interact with your dog before they arrive.

 Ask a friend or relative to walk towards you and your dog.
 When you get close to them, stop a short distance away and ask your dog to sit.
 Have some extra tasty treats ready to reward them with.
 Continue to reward your dog for as long as all four paws remain on the floor, giving them a treat every now and again while you talk to your helper.
 Your helper can also then reward them and give them attention.

-If your dog suddenly becomes excited and jumps up make sure you don’t engage and simply stay calm, quietly waiting to reward the moment they stop bouncing.
+If your dog suddenly becomes excited and jumps up, make sure you don’t engage and simply stay calm, quietly waiting to reward the moment they stop bouncing.
 Telling them to sit again is unlikely to have any effect because they’re so excited.
-So just wait calmly for them to realise this behaviour gets them no attention at all and then reward them right away as soon as they stop jumping up.
+So wait calmly for them to realise this behaviour gets them no attention at all.
+Reward them right away as soon as they stop jumping up.